Fled to Abu Dhabi for love, not to join terror group says Kerala girl

 "This is not true.
 I have found my true calling and have come to Abu Dhabi of my own free will.
 No one forced me.
 I am an adult citizen of India and can make my own decision," Benny, now known as Aisha, told Gulf News on Sunday.

-Benny attended classes until 11am on September 18.
-However, the same afternoon, she took a 2.45 pm GoAir flight to Abu Dhabi to get married an Indian man she became friends with on social media about nine months ago.
+Benny attended classes until 11 am on September 18.
+However, the same afternoon, she took a 2.45 pm GoAir flight to Abu Dhabi to get married to an Indian man she became friends with on social media about nine months ago.

 12-year-old girl raped by 30 men for 2 years in Kerala